liampetti/Local-AI-Assistant/README.md

 1. **Audio Configuration**: Edit `config.py` to match your audio hardware
 2. **Service URLs**: Update service URIs in `config.py` if using different ports or offloading LLM's and speech modules
-3. **Smart Home**: Configure information maps and device credentials in `tools/` modules, see json.example files.
+3. **Smart Home and Music**: Configure information maps and device credentials in `tools/` modules, see json.example files.
 Remove any tools not needed.
+Add `device_id` key to `spotify_creds.json` with the target device name for music playback.
 4. **Create Vector DB**: Update family, location and intent info jsons in `utils/`.
 Run `createdb.py` to build a vector db for retrieval augmented generation.
 5. **Download Voice**: Choose a voice from (https://huggingface.co/rhasspy/piper-voices) and load it into `piper_data/voice/`.
 Set correct voice in docker compose file.